 - 4.1.
-Extra packages: The following optional packages endow PARI with some extra capabilities (only two packages for now!). - elldata: This package contains the elliptic curves in John Cremona's database.
-It is needed by the functions ellidentify, ellsearch and can be used by ellinit to initialize a curve given by its standard code. - galdata: The default polgalois function can only compute Galois groups of polynomials of degree less or equal to 7.
-Install this package if you want to handle polynomials of degree bigger than 7 (and less than 11).
+Extra packages: The following optional packages endow PARI with some extra capabilities: - elldata: This package contains the elliptic curves in John Cremona's database.
+It is needed by the functions ellidentify, ellsearch, forell and can be used by ellinit to initialize a curve given by its standard code. - galdata: The default polgalois function can only compute Galois groups of polynomials of degree less or equal to 7.
+Install this package if you want to handle polynomials of degree bigger than 7 (and less than 11). - seadata: This package contains the database of modular polynomials extracted from the ECHIDNA databases and computed by David R. Kohel.
+It is needed by the functions ellap and ellgroup for primes larger than 10^{20} . - galpol: This package contains the GALPOL database of polynomials defining Galois extensions of the rationals, accessed by galoisgetpol.